While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 - Enter lamenting at the beginning how he has to hear the theme song everywhere, and realizing that the show has become a meme.
 Cue dramatic music and a trollface superimposed on his avatar.

-- He hypes up the horror inherent from the Memetic Mutation of the song, which wouldn't be funny if he didn't photoshop the face of Pennywise onto Phil."This song inspires such horror, that you'd think it was made by Stephen King or something!"
+- His hyping of the inherent horror from the Memetic Mutation of the song:"This song inspires such horror, that you'd think it was made by Stephen King or something!"
 (Phil turns around to show Pennywise face) "Holy fuck..."

 - After a pointless flashback, Enter has a Who Wants to Be a Millionaire?-style multiple choice question asking what we learned: A) how the egg was made, B) how [the woman] got the egg, or C) absolutely nothing and the scene was just a waste of time.Enter: If you guessed C, congratulations!
 You just wasted a part of your life thinking about The Nutshack.
 As a prize you get a steaming pile of nothing, with an accompanying bubbling sadness inside.